AusClimateService/npcp/reports/phase1/phase1_report.md

 Coordinated Regional Climate Downscaling Experiment ([CORDEX](https://cordex.org/)), forming the basis for much of the climate projection information delivered by NPCP members.

-The subset of the NPCP CORDEX-CMIP6 data we used was the daily timescale temperature and precipitation data from RCM simulations forced by the
+The subset of the NPCP CORDEX-CMIP6 data used for the intercomparison was the daily timescale temperature and precipitation data from RCM simulations forced by the
 ACCESS-ESM1-5, CESM2 and EC-Earth3 models for the